 A weekend of rambling in Dovedale, visit Haddon Hall and ‘The OS Map Fan Club'4th-6th October 2019

 Following on from our very successful event with HF Holidays earlier this year, this weekend is at The Peveril of the Peak, at Thorpe, near Ashbourne, their Derbyshire property.
 Again we have activities to appeal to members who are keen walkers and also for the not so active.
 This proved extremely popular last time and we were fully subscribed very quickly.
-We also know that many members are keen to see Helen Woods’ show ‘The OS Map Fan Club’, so although the closing date for booking is Saturday 24th November 2018, we do suggest you book as soon as you can to avoid disappointment.
+We also know that many members are keen to see Helen Woods’ show ‘The OS Map Fan Club’, so we have extended the booking date, but do suggest you book as soon as you can to avoid disappointment.

 HF’s Derbyshire Country House, The Peveril of the Peak, named after Sir Walter Scott’s novel, is set in extensive, beautiful grounds in the village of Thorpe.
 Amongst its many attractions there are lounge rooms and bar, free Wi-Fi, a boot and drying room, ample car parking and all the rooms are en-suite.
 The basic cost of the weekend is £210 per person.
 This includes two nights’ accommodation in a classic room, Friday afternoon tea, two breakfasts and two evening meals, Saturday packed lunch, the optional guided walk and The OS Map Fan Club show.